trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 To use the key feature of this driver, which is to trigger Alarm Input Events on your camera using sensors and rules in HE, your camera must have wired Alarm I/O ports that are accessible and not in use.
 Because for this to work, you will need to connect the In/Out ports with a jumper wire.
 This will not damage your camera.
 It is required since the driver is only allowed to trigger Alarm Out when using the Hikvision API.
 The API does not not allow apps to trigger Alarm In.

 When Alarm Out is triggered, the camera switches a dry contact relay on the ouput port from open to closed.
-That's all it does.
-But this also exposes a closed circuit to the Alarm In port over the jumper wire, which is all it is waiting for in its NO state.
-It senses the closed circuit and triggers the event.
+This exposes a closed circuit to the Alarm In port over the jumper wire, which is all it is waiting for in its NO state.
+When it senses a closed circuit, the event fires.
 When the Alarm is cleared, the output relay opens and so does the circuit to Alarm In.
+The reason you don't need to connect the Grounding ports is because both relays share the same path to ground in the camera.
 You can and should test this yourself first by connecting the ports, enabling your Alarm Input Event and triggering a manual alarm from the Alarm Out event on your camera (then turn it off).

 ![Jumper Wire](JumperWire.png)